learn-co-curriculum/angular-what-is-a-custom-directive-readme/README.md

 When rendered by Angular!
 This is an extremely basic directive.
 We're going to look into making them much more advanced in the next few readmes!

 <p class='util--hide'>View <a href='https://learn.co/lessons/angular-what-is-a-custom-directive-readme'>What Is A Custom Directive?</a> on Learn.co and start learning to code for free.</p>

-<p class='util--hide'>View <a href='https://learn.co/lessons/angular-what-is-a-custom-directive-readme'>What Is A Custom Directive?</a> on Learn.co and start learning to code for free.</p>